 - People with Bronze policies could save $435 a year on average.

 2. Consider a Plus policy if you don't need the full cover of a Gold or Silver policy

-We've caught some health insurers selling rip off 'Plus' policies, but if you have specific health needs you may be able to find an affordable Plus policy without paying the full Gold or Silver price.
-'Plus' policies cover everything that the equivalent policies cover, plus some additional therapies.
+We've caught some health insurers selling rip-off 'Plus' policies, but if you have specific health needs, you may be able to find an affordable Plus policy without paying the full Gold or Silver price.
+'Plus' policies cover everything the equivalent policies cover, plus some additional therapies.